 An efficient sales pipeline is the key to building a profitable business.
 Closing the deal and clinching a sale is the ultimate aim of all business process and a killer sales pipeline just helps to streamline the process.

-According to a research by Harvard Business review, companies which have established a formal sales process and follow robust sales pipeline practices saw a 28 percent higher growth in revenue.
+According to a research by Harvard Business Review, companies which have established a formal sales process and follow robust sales pipeline management practices saw a 28 percent higher growth in revenue.

-What is a sales pipeline and why is it critical to your business needs?
+- Why is sales pipeline critical for business needs?

 A sales pipeline is a visual representation of the prospective buyer’s journey as they move along the different stages of your sales cycle.
 The sales pipeline gives an overview of your company’s sales process, broken down into actionable steps to track multiple potential buyers and convert leads into customers.

 All the efforts in the sales process are directed at getting the customer to buy your product or service.
 While this may sound simple and straightforward, the actual sales process involves a number of touchpoints.

 The prospects need to be guided through the various stages by providing relevant information and assistance and occasional follow-ups to aid the decision making process and nurture the leads.
 This is where the Sales pipeline become vital to your sales efforts.